ovh/docs/pages/platform/public-cloud/starting_with_nova/guide.en-sg.md

 In order to automate your operations on the Public Cloud, it is possible to use OpenStack APIs to generate different scripts.

-> [!info]
+> [!primary]
 >
-> The Nova client was used to manage your instances and their disk.
+> The Nova client was previously used to manage your instances and their disks.
 It is now deprecated and the commands have been merged into the Python OpenStack client.
 >

 For example, you can start creating an additional instance when your monitoring tools detect a peak load in order to avoid saturation on your infrastructure.
 It is also possible to schedule snapshot creation on a regular basis at the same time.